itsSwapnil/Data-Analyst-Challenge/README.md

 ## Analysis Summary
 The project analyzes the given dataset to:
+- Understand challenge and dataset provided, Find out the relation between data .
-- Understand the distribution of key variables.
+- understand the distribution of key variables.
 - Identify trends and outliers.
 - Evaluate correlations between variables.
 - Provide actionable insights supported by visualizations.